Graduate School Handbook Part 8 - Supervisory teams and the supervision process

 - If you feel unable to consult your DoS you can also seek independent, confidential advice from the Graduate School, the Associate Head of Department (Research) if appropriate, or from the Chair of the FRDC;

-- Changes to the supervisory team must be approved by the FRDC.
+- Changes to the supervisory team must be submitted for consideration and approval by the FRDC.